Decorating for Couples with Opposite Styles

 We need to log a couple things first before we move forward:

-How do we want others to feel when they use it?
+• How do we want others to feel when they come over?

 Next, each of you needs to sort through what just came out of the room and organize your own things into: